LucasThompson/vamp-js/README.md

 ## Build

-To build the C++ tests, you will need the meta build system cmake install.
+To build the C++ tests, you will need the meta build system cmake.

 Execute the build shell script in the root directory of the repo, this builds and runs the test suite: